qcgiitr/hackathon2022/README.md

 - There will be a **general prompt** for all participants (freshmen may take part in this too!).
 Each team must have **2 to 4 members**.
 - The deadline for submission of the projects is November 6th, 1630 hrs.
 The presentations for shortlisted projects will begin on November 6th, 1800 hrs.
 - All projects must use Qiskit, the open-source SDK for working with quantum computers at the level of pulses, circuits, and application modules.
 You can [learn more about Qiskit and begin getting familiar here](https://qiskit.org/learn/).
 We will cover Qiskit in our workshop also.
+- For the fresher's prompt, ties will be broken on the basis of the submission time.
 - Please strictly adhere to the deadlines.
 Late submissions will not be entertained.
+- Please follow the code of conduct with utmost seriousness.
+Breaking rules will lead to immediate disqualification
 - DETAILS REGARDING PROJECT SUBMISSIONS WILL BE SHARED LATER.

 --------------------------------